-The company's costs for research and development as of December 31, 2020 amount to TSEK 72 230 after exchange rate gains on foreign currency forward contracts and currency deposits and is a significant amount in the income statement.
+The company's costs for research and development as of December 31, 2022 amount to TSEK 65 820 after exchange rate gains on foreign currency forward contracts and currency deposits and is a significant amount in the income statement.
 It is management's assessment that the entire amount should be expensed instead of being capitalized as intangible assets since the criteria in IAS 38 regarding capitalization are not deemed to be fulfilled.
-The company describes its positions in the accounting principles on page 32.
+The company describes its positions in the accounting principles on page 36.
 Our audit procedures included, but were not limited to:

-- Examination of a number of transactions to ensure correct classification - Examination of the company's analysis and assumptions that form the basis of the company's written position for the question - Examination that the required disclosures are provided in the annual accounts
+- Examination of a number of transactions to ensure correct classification - Examination of the company's analysis and assumptions that form the basis of the company's position for the question - Examination that the required disclosures are provided in the annual accounts

-Other information than the annual accounts and consolidated accounts
+Other information than the annual accounts

-The other information contains of the remuneration report and other information than the annual accounts and is found on the pages that does not include the annual report or the corporate governance statement.
+This document also contains other information than the annual accounts and is found on pages 1-22.
 The Board of Directors and the Managing Director are responsible for this other information.

-Our opinion on the annual accounts and consolidated accounts does not cover this other information and we do not express any form of assurance conclusion regarding this other information.
+Our opinion on the annual accounts does not cover this other information and we do not express any form of assurance conclusion regarding this other information.

-In connection with our audit of the annual accounts and consolidated accounts, our responsibility is to read the information identified above and consider whether the information is materially inconsistent with the annual accounts and consolidated accounts.
+In connection with our audit of the annual accounts and, our responsibility is to read the information identified above and consider whether the information is materially inconsistent with the annual accounts.
 In this procedure we also take into account our knowledge otherwise obtained in the audit and assess whether the information otherwise appears to be materially misstated.

 If we, based on the work performed concerning this information, conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+We have nothing to report in this regard